-Founded in 1894, the NHSO is the fourth oldest orchestra in America and hopes to play concerts for generations to come.
-Please consider including the Symphony in your estate planning and ensure that your legacy plays on in the hearts and minds of future classical music fans.
+Founded in 1894, the NHSO is the fourth oldest orchestra in America.
+We have brought inspiring live music to our community for generations.
+Please consider including the Symphony in your will and you will become in perpetuity part of this incredible legacy.

 Richard L. English Fund